Nima Arkani-Hamed

 Nima Arkani-Hamed (نیما ارکانی حامد; born April 5, 1972) is an Iranian-American-Canadian theoretical physicist, with interests in high-energy physics, quantum field theory, string theory, cosmology and collider physics.
-Arkani-Hamed is a member of the permanent faculty at the Institute for Advanced Study in Princeton, New Jersey.
-He is also director of the Carl P. Feinberg Cross-Disciplinary Program in Innovation at the Institute and director of The Center for Future High Energy Physics (CFHEP) in Beijing, China.
+Arkani-Hamed is a member of the permanent faculty at the Institute for Advanced Study in Princeton, New Jersey, where he is also director of the Carl P. Feinberg Cross-Disciplinary Program in Innovation.
+He is also director of The Center for Future High Energy Physics (CFHEP) in Beijing, China.

 Early life

-Arkani-Hamed's parents, Jafargholi "Jafar" Arkani-Hamed and Hamideh Alasti are both physicists from Iran.
-His father, a native of Tabriz, had worked for the Apollo program in the early 1970s, was chairman of the physics department at Sharif University of Technology in Tehran, and later taught earth and planetary sciences at McGill University in Montreal.
-Arkani-Hamed was born in Houston and spent the early years of his life between Iran and the United States.
-He would accompany his father on hikes in Tehran almost every weekend.
+Nima Arkani-Hamed was born on April 5, 1972, in Houston, Texas, to Jafargholi "Jafar" Arkani-Hamed and Hamideh Alasti, both physicists from Iran.
+His father, a native of Tabriz, worked for the NASA Apollo program in the 1970s, and later taught earth and planetary sciences at McGill University in Montreal.

-Following the 1979 Islamic Revolution, Arkani-Hamed's family decided to return to Iran, as the new Iranian government promised free expression and possibilities.
-The Cultural Revolution, however, which followed shortly after the 1979 Revolution, resulted in Iran's universities being forcefully shut down.
-Arkani-Hamed's father, Jafar, who at the time worked at Sharif University in Tehran, wrote a petition with his colleagues denouncing the closures.
-Arkani-Hamed's father and his colleagues were subsequently blacklisted by the new government; those who were caught were either imprisoned or hanged according to Arkani-Hamed's father.
-His father, who subsequently had to go underground, spent his entire life savings to get himself and his family out of the country.
-Arkani-Hamed, who was 10-years old at the time, fled with his family to Canada.
+Arkani-Hamed spent his early childhood in the United States.
+In 1979, following the Iranian Revolution, he and his family returned to Iran after the new government claimed that greater freedom of expression and new opportunities would be available.
+However, the start of the Islamic Cultural Revolution in 1980 led to the forceful closures of universities across Iran.
+Arkani-Hamed's father, Jafar, who at the time was chairman of the physics department at Sharif University of Technology in Tehran, wrote a petition with faculty, denouncing the closures.
+Arkani-Hamed's father and his colleagues were subsequently marked for arrest by the Islamic regime officials.
+As a result, the family went underground and spent their life savings to flee to Canada.